Advait-Sen/Advait-Sen/README.md

 # Advait-Sen
-I am a student at the British School of Milan.
+I am a student, at Politecnico di Milano
-I am also an aspiring public speaker and computer scientist, and maybe an author.
+I am also a computer scientist, and maybe an author.